ClementRepository/TerraformforAbsoluteBeginners/Project 7 Git Github VsCode/Git Github VSCode.md

 ![alt text](<ls test.jpg>)

 12. You can now be able to do the same with any repository to download files for your own usage.
+(It is recommended to git clone the repository that these projects are from.)
 As for your own repository, see step 17 onwards from Git Set Up section above this Github section.

 ## VsCode Set Up
 1. Go to VsCode's download page [vscode download](https://code.visualstudio.com/download) and click Windows in blue to download.